Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 ## Configure Auth0

 To use dynamic client registration (DCR) with Auth0 as the identity provider (IdP), there are two important configurations to prepare in Auth0.
 First, you must authorize an Auth0 application so Konnect can use the Auth0 Management API on your behalf.
-Next, you will create an API audience that Konnect applications will be granted access to.
+Next, you will create an API audience that {{site.konnect_short_name}} applications will be granted access to.

 To get started configuring Auth0, log in to your Auth0 dashboard and complete the following:

 ### Configure access to the Auth0 Management API

-Konnect will use a client ID and secret from an Auth0 application that has been authorized to perform specific actions in the Auth0 Management API.
+{{site.konnect_short_name}} will use a client ID and secret from an Auth0 application that has been authorized to perform specific actions in the Auth0 Management API.

 1. From the sidebar, select **Applications > Applications**

 2. Click the **Create Application** button

-3. Give the application a memorable name, like "Konnect Portal DCR Admin"
+3. Give the application a memorable name, like "{{site.konnect_short_name}} Portal DCR Admin"

 4. Select the application type **Machine to Machine Applications** and click **create**